-The ENTJ personality type thrives on pressure and loves to make tough calls and big decisions.
+The ENTJ, or “The Commander”, thrives on pressure and loves to make tough calls and big decisions.
 This is reflected in their working life as well as their personal life.
 Their sharp eye for detail and quick wits enable them to make important judgments and decisions in an informed and efficient manner.

 ENTJ Strengths and Weaknesses